-The total pension liability in the June 30, 2017, actuarial valuation was determined using the following actuarial assumptions:
+The total pension liability in the June 30, 2020, actuarial valuation was determined using an individual entry-age normal actuarial cost method and the following actuarial assumptions:

 Assumptions GERF

-Inflation 2.50% per year
+Inflation 2.25% per year

-Salary Growth 3.25% per year
+Salary Growth 3.00% per year

 Investment Rate of Return 7.50%

 Salary increases were based on a service-related table.
-Mortality rates for active members, retirees, survivors, and disabilitants for all plans were based on RP 2014 tables for males or females, as appropriate, with slight adjustments to fit PERA's experience.
+Mortality rates for active members, retirees, survivors, and disabilitants were based on Pub-2010 General Employee Mortality table for the General Employees Plan for males and females, as appropriate, with slight adjustments to fit PERA's experience.
 Cost of living benefit increases after retirement for retirees are assumed to be 1.25 percent per year for the General Employees Plan.

-Actuarial assumptions used in the June 30, 2019 valuation were based on the results of actuarial experience studies.
-The most recent four-year experience study in the General Employees Plan was completed in 2019.
+Actuarial assumptions used in the June 30, 2020 valuation were based on the results of actuarial experience studies.
+The most recent four-year experience study for the General Employees Plan was completed in 2019.
+The assumption changes were adopted by the Board and became effective with the July 1, 2020 actuarial valuation.

-The following changes in actuarial assumptions occurred in 2019:
+The following changes in actuarial assumptions and plan provisions occurred in 2020: